 Because of COVID-19, the world is now much more familiar with the benefits of infrared technology and their usefulness in screening body temperatures.
 Take a look at how Google searches for infrared thermometers skyrocketed in mid-March.

 More and more people are opting for infrared thermometers because of their quick and precise temperature readings without requiring physical contact.
-With so many first-time owners of these devices, it’s important to understand how this technology works and the best way to use it.
+With so many first-time owners of these no touch infrared thermometer devices, it’s important to understand how this technology works and the best way to use it.

 Infrared Thermometers for Measuring Skin Temperature

 Traditional mercury or digital thermometers are used by placing the instrument inside an object — most commonly, in your mouth under your tongue.
 Infrared thermometers, on the other hand, allow temperature to be measured without contacting the object (or your body) at all.
 When triggered, light bounces off the surface of the object and detects radiation emitted from the object.
 The thermometer then infers the temperature based on that electrical emission with impressive accuracy.
 For example, ICI’s non-contact thermometer has an accuracy of ± 0.3 °C / ± 0.5 °F. Depending on external circumstances, the thermometer can be as accurate as ± 0.2 °C / ± 0.4 °F.

 It is important to note the distinction that these thermometers are measuring skin or surface temperature and not internal temperature.
 A high surface temperature could be caused by a fever, or it could be caused by sitting outside on a hot day.
 Think about the difference in internal versus surface temperature when cooking.
 Your steak might have a very high surface temperature from its direct contact on the grill, but its internal temperature may still be low and nearly raw.